About the Osservatorio AIR

 Submissions are accepted on a permanent basis on the following themes: impact assessment, ex post evaluation, stakeholder consultations, behavioral economics, burden reduction initiatives, regulatory transparency and European comitology procedures.

 Research papers must be original and no longer than 8,000 words (footnotes included).
 Paper proposals should be at least 150 words long, but longer and more fully-developed abstracts up to 500 words are welcome and encouraged where possible.
 All contributions will undergo peer review.

 Contributions must be sent (in .doc or .docx format) to email@example.com, together with the Author’s/Authors’ qualification.

 What’s new in better regulation

-- Uncovering blindspots in the policy debate on platform power
+- Observatory on the Online Platform Economy.
+Final Report: Uncovering blindspots in the policy debate on platform power

 - Regulatory Impact Assessment and EU Law Transposition in the Western Balkans

 - Disruption by technology.
 Impacts on politics, economics and society

 - World Bank and CCAF publish Global COVID-19 FinTech regulatory assessment study

 - Webinar | The Future of Better Regulation: A Transatlantic Perspective